ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/access-cluster.md

 ---

 <div id="wifi-alert" class="alert alert-warning" role="alert" style="margin-top: 3ex; font-size: 200%; display: none" markdown="1">
-⚠️ **Warning: You appear to be connected to one of the UCSF WiFi:s - 'UCSFguest', 'UCSFhousing' or UCSF 'eduroam'.
+⚠️ **Warning: You appear to be connected to one of the UCSF WiFi networks - 'UCSFguest', 'UCSFhousing' or UCSF 'eduroam'.
 If you are on 'UCSFguest' or UCSF 'eduroam', you will _not_ be able to reach Wynton by SSH.** The symptom is an "ssh: connect to host {{ site.login.hostname }}